 Facilities temporarily closed.
-Park is closed.
+Park is open.
 Trails remain open.
-Boardwalk closed.
+Boardwalk open.

 Please check here for more information.

 In the interest of making lemonade out of our current lemony situation, we are doing something different for the Friends of Huntley Meadows Park Annual Bird-A-Thon this year.
 Instead of a select group scouring the Park together on one morning, this year EVERYONE can participate, anywhere, anytime for a week in May.

 - Centers for Disease Control and Prevention (CDC)

 - Johns Hopkins University of Medicine

 - Fairfax County